 Why would plants make drugs1 that are used by humans?
 More specifically, why would plants make drugs at all?
 Perhaps this may be explained by natural selection2.
 The concept of natural selection was proposed by Charles Darwin in the late 1800’s as a cornerstone of his theory of evolution.
 The theory of natural selection stated that organisms survive by passing on traits that are desirable and promote survival.
 In the case of plants, they need to ward off predators such as insects to avoid being eaten.
 Thus, plants developed three types of defenses against predators; 1) nutritional, 2) physical, and 3) chemical.
 A nutritional defense produced by plants is to contain low nitrogen levels or an unfavorable balance of amino acids, making the metabolism difficult if the insect eats the plant.
 Second, plants can have physical characteristics (e.g. thorns) that make them difficult to hold, manipulate, and consume by insects.
-Third, and most relevant to our discussion, a plant can harbor chemicals to ward off insects.
+Third, and most relevant to our discussion, a plant can synthesize chemicals to ward off insects.
 For example, a plant can produce substances that result in adverse physiological effects in the insect, such as a bitter taste or even poisoning.
 Nicotine, contained in the tobacco plant, is an excellent insecticide, producing death in insects by paralyzing their muscles (it would do this in humans, too, if they are exposed to high enough concentrations).
 Cocaine, contained in the coca plant, kills insects by inhibiting their feeding (a similar anorexic effect of cocaine in humans is well-established).

 1 a substance that affects the structure or function of a cell or organism.